neithernut/pam_e4crypt/README.md

 intend to ship this module together which a BSD-licensed version of PAM.

-The license was chosen because some code was cargo-culted from the e2fsprogs, which is licensed under the GPLv2.
+The license was chosen because some code was cargo-culted from the e2fsprogs, which was authored by Michael Halcrow and Ildar Muslukhov, copyrighted by Google and licensed under the GPLv2.
 Maybe, one day, if all the affected functions are rewritten to a degree where they are legally re-implementations, none of the eventual co-authors object and none of the dependencies switched to GPL-only, I'll re-release the thing under the LGPL or a BSD-license.